sohambuilds/unified-concept-editing/README.md

 ## Installation Guide

-The code base is based on the `diffusers` package.
+The code base is based on the `diffusers` package and supports multiple Stable Diffusion variants.
 To get started:
 ```
 git clone https://github.com/rohitgandikota/unified-concept-editing.git
 cd unified-concept-editing